javiexin/extension/API.md

 	public function get_extension_metadata($name, $element = 'all')
 ```

+* **Update 1.0.1**: metadata validation may throw exceptions or return boolean false on error

 ```
 	/**
 	* Validates the metadata element for the extension with the given name